-Figure 3: Summary of Duke Sales and Purchases July 2016 - September 2016
+Figure 3: Summary of Duke Sales and Purchases October 2016 - December 2016

 As the figure shows, Duke's In general, a market participant exercising market power would be a short-term net seller making short-term sales at high prices, or a short-term net buyer making short-term purchases at low prices.
+The fact that Duke's

-.
 In this context, we evaluate the prices of real-time transactions during congested periods in Section V.A in order to detect potential anticompetitive conduct.